santosh2407/santosh2407/README.md

 - 🧑‍🎓 I'm persuing my undergrad in the branch of Electronics and Communication Engineering with specilisation in VLSI at K L University.
 - 🔭 I'm much passionated towards electronics which makes me to explore various kind of hardwares and develop relevent projects.
 - 💬 As a hobby I write blogs as well which are related to both technology and literature.
-- 🌱 I'm looking forward to expand my knowledge in Digital VLSI & Robotics as well and busy up myself to provide my services to any MNC as a Hardware Enngineer.
+- 🌱 I'm looking forward to expand my knowledge in VLSI domain & Robotics as well and busy up myself to provide my services to any MNC as a Hardware Enngineer.
 ### Find me around the web 🌍
 -  Writing in public on [Blogger](https://esukapallisantosh.blogspot.com/) ✍️
 -  Sharing updates on [LinkedIn](https://www.linkedin.com/in/e-santosh-kumar-89568720a/)👨‍💻